Shipbuilding in Ukraine: Pre-Soviet period

-In Ukraine, the first shipyard for the construction of warships was built in 1788 in Mykolaiv.
-In 1862 in Kyiv based building company, which later turned into a shipyard.
-In the years 1895-1897 were built two shipyards in Mykolaiv.
-In Ukraine, there were seven shipbuilding and ship-repair enterprises in 1913 (in Mykolaiv, Kherson, Odesa, etc.).
+The first shipyard for the construction of warships in Ukraine was built in 1788 in Mykolaiv.
+In 1862, a mechanical enterprise was established in Kyiv, which later became a shipyard (today known as Kuznya na Rybalskomu).
+Between 1895 and 1897, two shipyards were built in Mykolaiv.
+By 1913, there were seven shipbuilding and ship-repair enterprises in Ukraine, located in Mykolaiv, Kherson, and Odesa.

-Shipbuilding in Ukraine was developed in the 1920-30-s; from 1928 till 1929 it was producing 14% of total engineering production and its weight increased in the USSR.
-Also, there were built many new factories and old factories were reconstructed.
+Shipbuilding in Ukraine developed further in the 1920s and 1930s.
+Between 1928 and 1929, the sector produced 14% of the region's total engineering output, and its significance increased within the USSR.
+Many new factories were built during this period, and older factories were reconstructed.

-After the World War II there was a second rebuilding and reconstruction of destroyed factories and building new ones.
+After World War II, destroyed factories were rebuilt and new facilities were constructed.